billkoul/SIRTOS/README.md

 # ShoRTOS
-ShoRTOS is a Short Real Time Operating System project for educational purposes Use it to learn about real time systems and os development
+ShoRTOS is a Short Real Time Operating System project for educational purposes.
+Use it to learn about real time systems and os development

 Copyright (c) 2015 Vasileios Kouliaridis